-Bautzen Mayor Alexander Ahrens condemned the violence and vowed to deploy more police and social workers to prevent future incidents.
+Bautzen Mayor Alexander Ahrens condemned the violence and promised to use more police and social workers to prevent future such incidents

 15 of September 2016 12:04:58